infinilabs/pizza-engine-benchmark/README.md

 ## Running

 Run `make bench` to build the different project and run the benches.
+This command may take more than 30mn.

 ```
 ./run_all.sh ./common/datasets/minimal.json ./common/queries
 ```

-The results are available in the `results` directory.
+The results are outputted in a `results.json` file.

-## Adding another engine
+# Adding another search engine

-Currently only tantivy and lucene are supported, but you can add another search engine by creating a directory in the engines directory and add a `Makefile` implementing the following commands

-- clean
-- index
-- serve
+See `CONTRIBUTE.md`.